kisalchandula/VortexManager/README.md

 # VortexManager

-VortexManager is an innovative application designed to efficiently manage and process geospatial and environmental data.
+VortexManager is an java application designed to efficiently manage and process geospatial and environmental data.
 With powerful tools and a user-friendly interface, it is tailored for professionals and researchers working in geospatial analytics, environmental management, and related fields.

 ---